gmm96/Txt2SpeechBot/README.md

 ### Supported laguanges

-If you miss your local language and you want it to be added, feel free to contact me through telegram [@supremoh](https://t.me/supremoh)
+If you miss your local language and you want it to be added, feel free to contact me through telegram [@supremoh](https://t.me/supremoh).
+Right now, the supported languages are the next:

 * Arabic
 * German
 * English